 Type any additional information (e.g., "Gift from Mom", "Bought on sale")

-Step 7: Save the Product
+Step 7: Save the Item

 Review all entered information